 Can you imagine the sound of a Middle Eastern darbuka processed digitally through a frequency shifter?
-How about a Greek dulcimer with oscillating temporal flux?
-Transform a Turkish clarinet solo via ring-modulation, add to that a resonant synth sub-bass, female vocals, and a dub horn section and you have Byzantine Time Machine.
+How about a Greek dulcimer with oscillating temporal flux, or a Turkish clarinet solo transformed into an earth shaking sub bass via ring-modulation.
+That is the sound of Byzantine Time Machine.

 Hear our live performance on WBEZ Chicago:

 George Lawler spent the last 15 years honing his skills in world percussion, touring with bands such as Lamajamal, Mucca Pazza, Occidental Brothers Dance band, Hawk and a Hacksaw, Bobby Conn, and Natacha Atlas, has now found a way to combine his percussion skills with his passion for electronic music.
 His BTM drumset is a self made percussion kit consisting of frame drums, darbuka, bass drum, and cymbals, which are all close mic’d and sent to the computer’s sound card for processing.